U.S. Route 30 in Pennsylvania: Pittsburgh to Breezewood

-US 30 enters Westmoreland County in the Laurel Highlands region and continues south along four-lane undivided Lincoln Highway, curving southeast and passing through the community of Stewartsville.
+US 30 enters Westmoreland County in the Laurel Highlands region and continues south along the four-lane undivided Lincoln Highway, curving southeast and passing through Stewartsville.
 The road briefly becomes a divided highway at intersections with Leger Road/Carpenter Lane and Center Highway/Robbins Station Road.
-The route turns to the east and comes to an eastbound exit and entrance with Main Street in the community of Fairmont before it enters the borough of Irwin.
+The route turns to the east and comes to an eastbound exit and entrance with Main Street in Fairmont before entering Irwin.

 US 30 gains a center left-turn lane before it leaves Irwin and becomes a four-lane divided highway as it comes to the Irwin interchange with the Pennsylvania Turnpike (I-76).
 Past this interchange, the median turns into a center left-turn lane.

-US 30 runs along the southern border of the borough of Adamsburg and becomes a divided highway as it reaches an interchange with Edna Road serving Adamsburg.
-The road becomes five lanes with a center left-turn lane and passes through the community of Lincoln Heights and running along the southern border of the city of Jeannette.
+US 30 runs along the southern border of Adamsburg and becomes a divided highway as it reaches an interchange with Edna Road serving Adamsburg.
+The road becomes five lanes with a center left-turn lane and passes through Lincoln Heights and running along the southern border of Jeannette.

 Past Jeannette, US 30 curves southeast and turns into a four-lane divided highway, coming to an interchange with the PA 66 toll road.
 After this interchange, the route briefly widens to six lanes before curving east and becoming a five-lane road with a center left-turn lane, turning into a four-lane divided highway as it passes south of the Greengate Centre shopping center and comes to a bridge over the Southwest Pennsylvania Railroad's Radebaugh Subdivision line.

-US 30 becomes a freeway that bypasses the city of Greensburg to the south and curves southeast, reaching an eastbound exit and westbound entrance with West Pittsburgh Street.
+US 30 becomes a freeway that bypasses Greensburg to the south and curves southeast, reaching an eastbound exit and westbound entrance with West Pittsburgh Street.
 The road enters Greensburg and comes to a partial cloverleaf interchange with PA 136.
-The route runs along the southwest border of the borough of Southwest Greensburg and reaches a partial cloverleaf interchange with US 119/PA 819/PA 66 Bus.
-Past this interchange, US 30 passes over the Southwest Pennsylvania Railroad's Greensburg Industrial Track line and the Five Star Trail, at which point it heads through a section of the borough of South Greensburg before it comes to a right-in/right-out interchange with Cedar Street.
+The route runs along the southwest border of Southwest Greensburg and reaches a partial cloverleaf interchange with US 119/PA 66 Business (PA 66 Bus.)/PA 819.

+Past this interchange, US 30 passes over the Southwest Pennsylvania Railroad's Greensburg Industrial Track line and the Five Star Trail, at which point it heads through a section of South Greensburg before it comes to a right-in/right-out interchange with Cedar Street.
 At this point, the freeway curves northeast, reaching a diamond interchange with Mt.
 Pleasant Road.
 The road passes through a section of Greensburg and comes to an eastbound exit and westbound entrance with PA 130.
 A short distance later, the freeway section ends at westbound exit and eastbound entrance with East Pittsburgh Street to the east of Greensburg.